hdharshana/Azure-DP-300-Preparation-Blog/docs/Plan and Implement Data Platform Resources/2022-07-02-Azure SQL Deployment Options.markdown

     Azure SQL Database offers a SQL Server database hosted on the cloud.
 With this option, applications do not need to maintain an instance or VM.
 With a simple connection string, applications can connect to the SQL database to execute any SQL workloads and get results.
 All the underlying maintenance is performed by the
     Azure infrastructure.
 This includes ongoing updates to SQL Server, OS, and VM components.
+Azure SQL database offers two main deployment models -

+    - Single Database (Individual database with resources allocated to the single database)
+    - Elastic Pool (Pool of databases that share storage and compute resources allocated to the pool)

 # [Azure SQL Server Deployment Options](#tab/azure-sql-deployment-options)